Phlebotomy Career Overview

 Duties of a Phlebotomist in Lincoln NE

 What does a Phlebotomist do?

-It isn’t just doctors and nurses that constitute an important segment in health care.
+It isn’t just doctors and nurses that constitute a significant segment in healthcare.
 Phlebotomists too play a vital role.
-Among the advantages of phlebotomist jobs is that they have fixed or scheduled timings, and their solutions aren’t usually required in times of crises.
-Hence, phlebotomists generally have the benefit of working timings that are exactly the same as office hours.
-This is a rare luxury not enjoyed by other medical professionals.
+One of the benefits of phlebotomist jobs is they have scheduled or fixed timings, and their services aren’t typically required in times of emergencies.
+Hence, phlebotomists generally have the advantage of working timings which are the same as office hours.
+This is a rare luxury not enjoyed by other caregivers.

 A phlebotomy technician is responsible for collecting blood from patients for carrying out various tests or for blood donation purposes.
 Besides the principal duties of drawing blood samples and handling them correctly, the responsibilities of phlebotomists also extend to properly cataloging the samples for lab analysis, and much more.
-This article provides a greater comprehension of the different job duties and services of phlebotomists.
+This article provides a greater understanding of the different job responsibilities and services of phlebotomists.

 The duties performed by phlebotomists can be classified into two types: critical duties; and additional duties.

 Critical Duties of a Phlebotomist

 As stated earlier, phlebotomists mainly collect blood samples and other body fluids from patients as recommended by physicians or other licensed medical professionals.
 Being exposed to the risk of coming in contact with the fluid samples that they draw from patients, phlebotomists have a very substantial potential of contracting blood borne diseases or being infected by contaminants in the samples.
 Therefore, they need to use extreme caution and expertise while executing their duties.
 This is vital for their personal safety and that of others who might be exposed to the fluid samples that they draw.
 Before the actual selection of samples, the phlebotomist has the additional responsibility of making sure all collection instruments in addition to the working environments are sterilized and are of first use.